 AI era career paths - embrace it or watch someone else take your job

 The traditional career ladder is breaking under AI automation.
-Entry-level positions have declined 20% since 2022 in tech-exposed fields.
+Junior hiring rates have dropped 73% as AI automates routine tasks.
 The question is not whether AI will change your job, but whether you will adapt fast enough to stay relevant and competitive in the transformation.

 Key takeaways